RoozbehSanaei/Stat-and-ML-Blogs/README.md

 # Statistics and Machine Learning Blogs
-Not every resource explains all concepts simply and clealy and each concept is only best explained in certain resources, this collection aims to gather the resources that explain concepts of statistics and foundational machine learning the best.
+Not every one can explain all concepts well and each concept is only best explained by certain resources, this collection aims to gather the resources that explain  statistics and foundational machine learning concepts the best.

 [Defintions](https://docs.google.com/document/d/15s3CQWFRn-HrBmbDfMZz6LtSqr9TT-lsZteaFNZPky8/edit?usp=sharing)